Rico Gebhardt: Political career

 Gebhardt joined the Socialist Unity Party (SED) in 1981.
 After reunification, he was a local councillor in the Aue-Schwarzenberg district for the Party of Democratic Socialism (PDS) from March 1990 to April 2003 and a city councillor in Aue from June 1994 to April 2003.
 In the local elections in 1994 and 1999 he ran unsuccessfully for the office of mayor of Aue.

 From 1999 to 2009 Gebhardt was state president in Saxony of the PDS and, after 2007, of its successor party The Left.
 Since October 2004 he has been a member of the Saxon Landstag.
-There he is a member of the Committee on Rules of Procedure and Immunity Matters as well as the Constitutional, Legal and European Committees and a deputy member of the Executive Committee.
+There he is a member of the Committee on Rules of Procedure and Immunity Matters as well as the Constitutional, Legal and European Committees and a deputy member of the executive committee.
 He is the domestic policy spokesman in his parliamentary group.
 In September 2009 he ran for the office of parliamentary group chairman, but lost to André Hahn.

 On 7 November 2009 he was elected to the position of party leader of The Left with 156 of 202 votes and confirmed in this office on 5 November 2011.
 On 17 July 2012, he was elected to succeed André Hahn as parliamentary group chairman for The Left in the Saxon Landtag.
 He assumed this position on 1 August 2012.
 On 16 November 2013, a state party conference in Leipzig nominated him as the top candidate of his party for the Landtag election on 31 August 2014.

+In June 2021, it was revealed that the Landesamt für Verfassungsschutz Sachsen had illegally collected data about Gebhardt.